 - 2.1.
-Main roof is constructed of traditional cut roof timbers. - 2.2.
-No movement noted in roof structure at the time of inspection. - 2.3.
-No collars fitted between roof rafters in roof structure, fit collars. - 2.4.
-Dormant woodworm noted in structural timbers.
+Main roof is constructed of factory engineered and manufactured timber roof trusses - 2.2.
+The roof structure to the property is in a reasonable condition. - 2.3.
+No movement noted in roof structure at the time of inspection.